Terms and Conditions

 Fees & Refund Policy of Fees

 The fees we charge for using our Services are listed on our Fees page.
 We may change our seller fees from time to time by posting the changes on the Hip eCommerce site 14 days in advance, but with no advance notice required for temporary promotions or any changes that result in the reduction of fees.
+Note that we charge a final value fee when your item or relisted item sells, or if we determine that you intended to complete a sale outside of Hip eCommerce.

 You must have a valid payment method on file when selling on Hip eCommerce and pay all fees and applicable taxes associated with our Services by the payment due date.
 If your payment method fails or your account is past due, we may collect fees owed by charging other payment methods on file with us, and/or retaining collection agencies and legal counsel.
 In addition, you will be subject to late fees.
 Hip eCommerce, or the collection agencies we retain, may also report information about your account to credit bureaus, and as a result, late payments, missed payments, or other defaults on your account may be reflected in your credit report.
 If you wish to dispute the information Hip eCommerce reported to a credit bureau please contact us.
 If you wish to dispute the information a collection agency reported to a credit bureau regarding your Hip eCommerce account, you must contact the collection agency directly.